David Peterson

 David Robert Peterson (born December 28, 1943) is a Canadian lawyer and former politician who served as the 20th premier of Ontario from 1985 to 1990.
-He was the first Liberal officeholder in 42 years, ending the so-called Tory dynasty.
+He was the first Liberal officeholder in 42 years, ending the Tory dynasty.

 Background

 Peterson was born in Toronto, Ontario, to Clarence Marwin Peterson (1913-2009) and Laura Marie Scott (1913-2015), and has two siblings, former MPP Tim Peterson and former MP Jim Peterson.
 His parents were both born in Saskatchewan.
 His father was born to Norwegian immigrant farmers who had previously homesteaded in North Dakota.
 In the early 1930s, Clarence Peterson joined the newly-formed Co-operative Commonwealth Federation and was present at the conference where it adopted the Regina Manifesto.
 Looking for work during the Great Depression, he moved to Ontario and in 1936 was living in Toronto, where he found a job as a salesman with Union Carbide.
 The job eventually took him to London, Ontario, where he worked for the company for several years before establishing a wholesale electronics business, C.M.
 Peterson Co.
 Ltd, in 1944.
 He was elected to city council as an alderman in the early 1950s and joined the Ontario Liberal Party, running as its candidate in the 1955 Ontario general election in London North, losing to future premier John Robarts, and ran again as a federal Liberal candidate in 1963 in London.

 Peterson grew up in London and earned his Bachelor of Arts degree from the University of Western Ontario in political science and philosophy and his law degree from the University of Toronto.
 He was called to the bar in 1969.
 He was made a Queen's Counsel in 1980 and later was appointed to the Queen's Privy Council for Canada in 1992 by Brian Mulroney.

 At the age of twenty-six, he became president of C.M.
 Peterson Company Limited, a wholesale electronics firm founded by his father.
 He holds four Honorary degrees including a doctor of laws from the University of Western Ontario and is a knight of the Order of the Legion of Honour of France and a member of the Order of La Pléiade.
 In 2009, he became a member of the Order of Ontario.

 Peterson married actress Shelley Matthews in 1974 and they have since raised three children.
 He is the younger brother of Jim Peterson (1941–2024), formerly a federal Liberal MP and cabinet minister.
 Both his sister-in-law Deb Matthews and his brother, Tim Peterson, were elected to the Ontario legislature in the 2003 provincial election while Deb Matthews was re-elected in 2007, 2011 and 2014.